halcyonnouveau/clorinde/docs/src/configuration.md

 derive-traits = ["serde::Serialize", "serde::Deserialize", "Hash"]
 ```

-This will add the the traits to **all** structs.
+This will add the traits to **all** structs.
 If you only want them added to specific structs, see this section in ["Type annotations"](./writing_queries/type_annotations.html#derive-traits).

 ~~~admonish note
 Adding any `serde` trait will automatically add `serde` as a dependency in the package manifest.
 This is for backwards compatibility with the deprecated `serialize` config value.